Configuring Kvisor features

 Combine multiple features

-You can enable multiple features in a single Helm command:
+You can enable multiple features and configure scan intervals in a single Helm command:

 helm upgrade --install castai-kvisor castai-helm/castai-kvisor -n castai-agent \